MiaMohn/NoBigBill_Front/README.md

-This project is under license cc
+- This project is under license cc
+- This project is still in progress

 # NoBigBill